Notes on the Geography of France: Paris 1: Gothic

 A model of the church as it was in the 19th century, before the collapse of the north tower.

-The original rose window, for example, was destroyed in the French Revolution and is a 19th century replacement.
-Viollet-le-Duc replaced the destroyed rose with one more in keeping with the Gothic style as he had come to know and master.
+Viollet-le-Duc replaced the original rose window, destroyed in the revolution, with one more in keeping with the Gothic style as he had come to know it and master.

 The limestone tympanum over the right-side door of the west front has scenes from his life.